 • GoGeek Plan - $11.95/m

-Overall SiteGround and WP Engine’s are two powerful hosting options.
-These two hosting providers are both well-organized and offer robust features.
+Overall SiteGround and WP Engine’s are two powerful hosting provider options.
+These two web hosting providers are both well-organized and offer robust features.
 Both SiteGround and WP Engine guarantee uninterrupted uptime and both provide regular automatic and manual on-demand backups.

 One advantage of SiteGround that stands out is users have much more control over their accounts and sites compared to their WP Engine counterparts.
 On the other hand, WP Engine’s servers are more responsive than SiteGround’s.
 Another benefit includes WP Engine’s multiple data centers spread across the US, Australia, UK, Taiwan, Germany, and Belgium- while SiteGround only runs four.